 Registration dates for the beginning of each semester are designated on the seminary calendar.
-Two half days of orientation are held for new students at the beginning of the fall semester.
+Orientation is held for new students at the beginning of the fall semester.

 A student who registers for at least 9 hours a semester shall be considered a full-time student and is classified according to the number of hours completed and recorded in the Registrar’s Office at the beginning of the semester.
 Anyone taking less than 9 hours is a part-time student.
 Classification in the MDiv program is as follows: